Updated July 1, 2021

 The general goal of MU staff is to maintain a useful and positive environment for the growth of all users.
 Enforcement of these rules is as follows:

-In the case where an individual needs to be removed from the MU due to severe violation of any MU or OSU policies, the act of removing a visitor will be done by the Department of Public Safety in accordance with OSU trespass warning protocols.
+In the case where an individual is directed to leave the MU due to severe violation of any MU or OSU policies, the act of removing a visitor will be done by OSU Police or Public Safety officers an in accordance with OSU trespass warning protocols.